sablier-labs/docs/docs/faq/index.md

 We came up with a few ideas in [this discussion on Twitter](https://twitter.com/SablierHQ/status/1205533344886411264), but the sky is the limit.

+## Does Sablier handle traditional payroll laws?

+While Sablier can be used for a variety of payment use cases, including handling payroll, it is important to note that Sablier does not handle payroll regulation.

+Payroll regulation is a complex and important legal requirement that varies by country and jurisdiction.
+While Sablier can be used to automate the payment of wages, it is not designed to handle the legal and regulatory requirements associated with payroll.
+It is the responsibility of the employer or payroll provider to ensure compliance with payroll regulation.

+Employers should consult with legal and tax professionals to understand their payroll obligations and ensure that they are complying with all relevant regulations.

 ## Who can use Sablier?

 Anyone in the world with an Internet connection and an Ethereum wallet.